GeoMOER/moer-base-r/docs/units/_unit06/unit06-02_csv.md

 That simplicity is a feature.
 CSV files are designed to be a way to easily export data and import it into other programs.
 The resulting data is human-readable and can be easily viewed with a text editor like Notepad or a spreadsheet program like Microsoft Excel.

 ## Know your decimal seperator!
-As mentioned in [Unit 4.1 - Data Types](https://geomoer.github.io/moer-base-r/unit04/unit04-02_types_of_data.html) it is essentially to know the decimal seperator.
+As mentioned in [Unit 2.5 - Types of Data](https://geomoer.github.io/moer-base-r/unit02/unit02-05_types_of_data.html) it is essentially to know the decimal seperator.

 When you check `?read.table` you will probably find all the answer that you need.
 There are two issues with European csv files: